How To Remove Scratches From Your Glass Ceramic Stovetop

 For marble counters, check our article on how to clean marble.

 Another way to remove scratches from your glass ceramic hob is by using metal cleaner.
 Use a small amount of metal cleaner with a soft cloth or a cotton wool pad.
 Before applying to the entire hob, test it out on a less visible area; if you see that it works, proceed to spread the cleaner all over the damaged area.
 Rub the scratches gently using a circular motion.

 Remove the metal cleaner residue with a damp, clean cloth.
 If there are still visible scratches after this process, you can reapply the cleaner with a soft sponge.

 You might be surprised at just how many everyday uses baking soda has.
 Here is no exception, you can use sodium bicarbonate or baking soda can be used to remove the scratches from your ceramic stovetop as a last resort.Just emix bicarbonate of soda with water to make a thick paste, but which you can still easily apply to any surface.
 The paste should not be dry as this can damage the hob.
 Apply the paste with a soft cloth and carefully rub on scratches.
 Then proceed to wipe away the remaining bicarbonate of soda with a clean cloth until dry.

 If you have a traditional gas hob you can also learn how to clean hobs.

-If you want to read similar articles to How To Remove Scratches From Your Glass Ceramic Stovetop, we recommend you visit our Home cleaning category.
+If you'd like to read similar articles to How To Remove Scratches From Your Glass Ceramic Stovetop, we recommend you browse around our Home cleaning category.

 - Make sure your stove top has not been in use for a while and that the heat has totally faded as this could produce unwanted marks.